 Cloud Container Distribution

 Ericsson Cloud Container Distribution (CCD) provides container management and orchestration for the latest Ericsson applications that have been updated to run in a container environment.
-Cloud Container Distribution is also a key component for Ericsson’s market leading NFVI offering, providing Container-as-a-Service (CaaS) capability in a telco-grade solution.
+Cloud Container Distribution is also a key component for Ericsson's market leading NFVI solution, providing Container-as-a-Service (CaaS) capability in a telco-grade solution.